radiodiagnostica/resnet-cem-histo/PAPER.md

 However, the development and validation of such models face several challenges.
 These include the need for large, diverse datasets; potential biases in training data; the "black box" nature of deep learning models; and the critical importance of ensuring high accuracy given the impact on treatment decisions [13].

 Previous studies have explored the use of machine learning for predicting molecular subtypes of breast cancer from imaging data, including mammography and MRI [14, 15].
 While these studies have shown promise, they have often been limited by small sample sizes, lack of external validation, and challenges in interpretability [16].

+For instance, Zeng et al. developed a deep learning model (CBAM ResNet-18) to predict HER2, ER, and PR expressions from standard mammography images without manual segmentation [17].
+Their study demonstrated the potential of AI in predicting receptor status, particularly for ER, but was limited by the use of conventional mammography rather than contrast-enhanced images.

+Huang et al. focused on using DCE-MRI radiomics to differentiate between luminal and non-luminal molecular subtypes of breast cancer [18].
+Their study showed good discrimination ability but was limited to a binary classification of molecular subtypes rather than specific hormone receptor status prediction.

+Ming et al. employed transfer learning techniques on multi-scale DCE-MRI images to predict hormone receptor status and PAM50 subtypes [19].
+While their approach showed promising results, especially when incorporating peri-tumor regions, it relied on the more complex and time-consuming MRI modality.

+Notably, Dominique et al. investigated the use of deep learning analysis on contrast-enhanced mammography to determine histoprognostic factors of malignant breast tumors [20].
+Their study showed promising results for predicting estrogen receptor status and triple-negative receptor status, demonstrating the potential of AI applied to contrast-enhanced mammography techniques.

 Our study aims to contribute to this growing body of research by investigating the potential of a ResNet-based deep learning model to predict hormone receptor status from contrast-enhanced mammography images.
-We hypothesize that the enhanced visibility of tumor characteristics in CEM, combined with the feature extraction capabilities of deep learning, could provide valuable insights into hormone receptor status.
+We hypothesize that the enhanced visibility of tumor characteristics in CEM, combined with the feature extraction capabilities of deep learning, could provide valuable insights into hormone receptor status while offering a more accessible and efficient imaging modality compared to MRI.

 In this article, we present our methodology for developing and training the model, including data preprocessing, model architecture, and training procedures.
 We report the model's performance across various metrics and discuss the implications of our findings.
 Additionally, we critically examine the limitations of our approach and outline directions for future research.